centrahq/api-documentation/pages/03.fe-development/13.best-practices/docs.md

 This can be especially important for applications that rely on API data and need to make frequent requests.
 By reducing the number of API requests, caching can help to ensure that the application remains within the API's rate limits and that the API data remains available and reliable.

+Although Checkout and Shop APIs are not rate limited right now we might add that limitation in the near future and then the caching will be a requirement.
+Implementing the caching of your own can help you prepare for any future API rate limiting that will be imposed.

 ## Webhook handling